Esteban31/changeRatesBackend/README .md

 # Express Template

-Template to backend proyect, available to use with Firebase and MySQL
+Template to backend by Esteban Calle, available for use Firebase, Mongo and MySQL Database